tiskw/random-fourier-features/README.md

    Default settings is `n_jobs = -1` which means automatically detect available CPUs and use them.
    (This bug information was reported by Mr. Katsuya Terahata @ Toyota Research Institute Advanced Development.
    Thank you so much for the reporting!)

+## TODO

+[ ] New function: implementation of batch RFF GP (but my GPU is poor to do that...)
+[ ] New function: implementation of RFF Logistic GP
+[ ] Refactoring: current class names are too long
+[ ] Refactoring: gather utility function to `utils.py`

 ## Licence